 CHERRY CREEK NORTH

 The shops at Cherry Creek North are in a league of their own.
-In fact, you'll need a full day to explore the boutiques that cover more than 20 city blocks.
+In fact, you'll need a full day to explore the unique boutiques that cover this walkable 16-block neighborhood.
 Start with MAX for a tight selection of women's clothing, shoes, jewelry and purses from international designers.
 Look for Dries Van Noten, Chloe, Isabel Marant, Nina Ricci, Proenza Schouler, Saint Laurent and Thakoon.
 Owner Max Martinez throws a mean party every year for the glitterati who love to pose in his glamorous clothes.
 The store throws off the same tres chic vibe, with seriously svelte mannequins wearing lots of short, tight black garments.